fairxcluster/Fair-clustering-based-on-counterfactual-distances-/README.md

 geometry) and socially fair (in demographic distribution).

 --------------------------------------------------------------------
-4. Deep Fair Clustering (Deep Social & Deep Separation Fair k-Means)
+4. Deep Fair Clustering (Deep Separation, Deep Social & Deep Unifair Fair k-Means)
 --------------------------------------------------------------------

 The deep versions extend the fairness models by incorporating a neural